-On a national level, PRSSA Kent received the Outstanding Chapter award in 2014 and 2019, the PRSSA National Star Chapter Award eight years in a row and has received several Teahan Awards as well.
+On a national level, PRSSA Kent received the Outstanding Chapter award in 2014 and 2019, the PRSSA National Star Chapter Award nine years in a row and has received several Teahan Awards as well.
 Currently, the Kent State PRSSA Chapter has about 40 active members.
 By coordinating meetings and events that offer professional development and networking opportunities, PRSSA is growing into one of Kent State’s strongest student organizations.

 Frequently Asked Questions

 A: Anything can happen at a PRSSA meeting.
 Speakers, panels, workshops, advising sessions and socials are some of the more common meeting platforms.
 Our meetings are as diverse as the field of public relations itself.